 Good Way Technology Co., Ltd (referred herein as the "Company") was incorporated as a company limited by shares under the provisions of the Company Law of the Republic of China (R.O.C.) in February 4, 1993.
-The Company was primarily engaged in the manufacture of computers and USB peripherals products, multifunctional docking stations, video and audio converters, wireless peripherals products, Internet of Things application products, design, research and development of software and import and export business of related materials of products.
+The Company and its subsidiaries (collectively referred herein as the "Group") were primarily engaged in the manufacture of computers and USB peripherals products, multifunctional docking stations, video and audio converters, wireless peripherals products, Internet of Things application products, design, research and development of software and import and export business of related materials of products.

-The Company' shares are traded in the Taipei Exchange starting from August 26, 2014.
+The Company's shares are traded in the Taipei Exchange starting from August 26, 2014.